rOmAn2193/Retro-Calculator/README.md

 # Retro-Calculator
-A simple free calculator iOS app made using Swift, Cocoa Touch and retro UI for the graphics
+A simple free calculator iOS app made using Swift, cool sound effects and retro UI for the graphics